-(a) Each of Parent and Sub has all requisite corporate power and authority to execute and deliver this Agreement, the ancillary agreements hereto to which it is a party, and each instrument required hereby to be executed and delivered by Parent or Sub prior to or at the Effective Time, to perform its obligations hereunder and thereunder, and to consummate the transactions contemplated hereby (subject to the Parent Stockholder Approval (as defined in Section 3.3(b) below) with respect to the issuance of the shares of Parent Common Stock issuable upon the Merger).
+(a) Each of Parent and Sub has all requisite corporate power and authority to execute and deliver this Agreement, the ancillary agreements hereto to which it is a party, and each instrument required hereby to be executed and delivered by Parent or Sub prior to or at the Effective Time. to perform its obligations hereunder and thereunder, and to consummate the transactions contemplated hereby (subject to the Parent Stockholder Approval (as defined in Section 3.3(b) below) with respect to the issuance of the shares of Parent Common Stock issuable upon the Merger).
 The execution and delivery of this Agreement, the ancillary agreements hereto to which it is a party, and each instrument required hereby to be executed and delivered by Parent or Sub prior to or at the Effective Time and the performance of its obligations hereunder and thereunder and the consummation by Parent and Sub of the transactions contemplated hereby have been duly and validly authorized by the Board of Directors of Parent and Sub and no other corporate proceedings on the part of Parent or Sub are necessary to authorize this Agreement or to consummate the transactions contemplated hereby (other than the Parent Stockholder Approval and the filing and recordation of appropriate merger documents as required by the DGCL).
-This Agreement and the ancillary agreements hereto to which it is a party constitute valid and binding agreements of the Company, this Agreement and the ancillary agreements hereto to which it is a party constitute valid and binding agreements of the Company, this Agreement and the ancillary agreements hereto to which it is a party constitute, and the ancillary agreements to be executed at the closing will constitute, valid and binding agreements of Parent and Sub, enforceable against the Parent and Sub in accordance with their terms, except as enforceability may be subject to (i) any applicable bankruptcy, insolvency, reorganization or other laws relating to or affecting creditors' rights generally and (ii) general principles of e
+This Agreement and the ancillary agreements hereto to which it is a party executed on the date hereof have been duly and validly executed and delivered by Parent and Sub, and, assuming this Agreement and the ancillary agreements hereto to which it is a party constitute valid and binding agreements of the Company, this Agreement and the ancillary agreements hereto executed on the date hereof to which it is a party constitute, and the ancillary agreements to be executed at the closing will constitute, valid and binding agreements of Parent and Sub, enforceable against the Parent and Sub in accordance with their terms, except as enforceability may be subject to (i) any applicable bankruptcy, insolvency, reorganization or other laws relating to or affecting creditors' rights generally and (ii) general principles of equity (whether in a proceeding at law or in equity).